Purpose of the Public Interest Disclosures Act

 What happens after I make a disclosure to the department?

-What kind of protections do disclosers have?
+What protections do disclosers have?

 - cannot be fired, disciplined or bullied for making a disclosure